Water Stick Insect ©Jack Perks

 An underwater predator, and a relative of the water scorpion, the water stick Insect hides among reeds and stems in lakes and ponds.
 Here, it waits, perfectly camouflaged, ready to ambush its prey.
 It adopts a mantis-like pose when submerged, capturing passing creatures like tadpoles and small fish.
 Like the water scorpion, the water stick Insect uses its long, thin 'tail' as a siphon for breathing: it protrudes above the water's surface and acts just like a snorkel.
 Mating occurs in spring and the eggs are laid soon after on floating plants and stems.
 Nymphs go through a series of moults to reach adulthood.How to identify

 The water stick insect has a long, thin, brown body, and a long 'tail'.
-It resembles a mantis, with long, hooked front legs.In our area
+It resembles a mantis, with long, hooked front legs.Distribution

 First discovered in Northern Ireland in May 2024 at Bog Meadows Nature Reserve by 8-year-old Kohen Fitzsimmons